 Discounts for schools and nonprofits

-You may be eligible to use G Suite Basic features for free by upgrading to the G Suite for Education or Nonprofits edition.
+You might be eligible to upgrade to the Education or Nonprofits edition.
 If you're already using one of these editions for free, you can continue doing so without any change to your service.

 Other ways to get free email

 You can use Gmail for free with a personal Google Account.
 However, you won't get a custom email address such as firstname.lastname@example.org.
 Instead, your address will end in @gmail.com.
 You also won't have any administrative control over your organization's email use.